 (i) Composition of the Board

 The Board of Directors of the Company includes individuals who are professionals in their respective areas of specialization and who have held eminent positions.
-The Board is broad based and comprises of individuals drawn from management, technical, financial and legal fields.
+The Board is broad based and comprises of individuals drawn from management, technical and financial fields.
 The members of the Board are individuals with leadership qualities and strategic insight.
 The current policy of the Company is to have an Executive Chairman who is also the Managing Director.
-Directors including Non-Executive Directors are professionally competent.
-Company has an appropriate mix of Executive and Independent Directors to maintain independence of Board, at present the Board consists of eleven members, of which six are Non-Executive Independent Directors.
-None of the Non-Executive Independent Directors is responsible for day-to-day affairs of the Company.
+Directors including Non-executive Directors are professionally competent.
+Company has an appropriate mix of Executive and Independent Directors to maintain independence of Board, at present the Board consists of nine members, of which five are Non-executive Independent Directors.
+None of the Non-executive Independent Directors are responsible for day-to-day affairs of the Company.
 The Board periodically evaluates the need for change in its composition and size.
 All Directors informed the Board about the Board Membership and Board Committee Membership they occupy in other companies including Chairmanship in Board / Committee of such companies.
 They notify Company of any change that take place in these disclosures at the Board Meetings.
-None of the Directors on the Board of Rolta India Ltd. is a director in more than ten listed companies, member of more than ten committees and Chairman of more than five committees, across all the Companies in which he is a Director.
+None of the Directors on the Board of the Company is a member of more than nine committees and Chairman of more than three committees, across all other public companies in which they are Director.
 The Board's role, functions, responsibilities and accountability are clearly defined.

 The Board has unfettered and complete access to all information within the Company and to any of our employees.
 At Board Meetings, managers who can provide additional insights into the items being discussed are invited.

 Regular updates provided to the Board inter-alia, include:

 • Quarterly results of our operating divisions or business segments.